top of page

 Graduate Research Assistants

-MiKaila Leonard, BS
+MiKaila Leonard, MS

 Carly (she/her) is a third-year Doctor of Audiology (AuD) student from Indianapolis, IN.
 She received her Bachelors of Science degree in Speech Language and Hearing Sciences from Purdue University in May 2023.
 Carly joined the lab because she has always been interested in relationships and overall health and is eager to learn how the two interact.
 As a future audiologist, she wants to learn how the dynamics of her patients' relationships might affect their health outcomes.
 She is excited to be a part of the lab to gain knowledge that could help her future patients.
 In her free time, Carly loves to travel, workout, go to concerts, and spend time with family and friends.